Beskamir/beskamir.github.io/_projects_page/2017-11-27-cpsc453-assignments.md

 #     src: /assets/images/cover1.jpg
 ---

-Collection of the 4 assignments I completed for the _Intro to Computer Graphics_ course (cpsc 453 at the University of Calgary) I took in fall 2017.
+Collection of the 4 assignments I completed for the _Intro to Computer Graphics_ course (Computer Science 453 at the University of Calgary) I took in fall 2017.

 <!--more-->